MoutonGrognon/robot-game-lua/README.md

 Robots have 10ms to act, they have one action per turn:

 - `MOVE` : moves the robot to an adjacent tile.
-- `ATTACK` : attack a tile at range.
+- `ATTACK` : attack an adjacent tile.
 - `GUARD` : stay in place, protect against collision damage and take half damage from attacks and suicides.
 - `SUICIDE` : dies but deals damage to adjacent tiles.